Installomator/Installomator/MDM/README.md

 - App VFA SS github.sh
 - App VFA SS.sh

-All of the notes for the above scripts are the same for these.

-But these scripts utilize __swiftDialog__ to show a more live progress for the installation, and they also have a setting to use __dockutil__ to add the software to the Dock of the user.
+These scripts are similar to the App-install folder but alos utilize __swiftDialog__ to show user feedback and installation status, and they also have an option to use __dockutil__ to add the installed software to the Dock.

 # App-update

-These script verifies if the app is already installed, before runnning Installomator.
+A common requested behavior is to only update an app if it is already installed.
+These script verifies if the app is already installed before runnning Installomator.

 - App browser-security Auto-install.sh
 - App normal Auto-install.sh

-These scripts only use Installomator, like “App-install”, but will check for the app to be installed first.
-Very usefull for Addigy and Microsoft.